RajorshiDas/Portfolio/README.md

-# Portfolio
+# Portfolio Website

+A personal portfolio web application built with ASP.NET Web Forms (.NET Framework 4.7.2).
+Features include admin authentication, dashboard, skills/projects management, and a contact form.

+## Features

+- Responsive design with modern UI
+- Admin login and dashboard
+- Add, edit, and delete skills, projects, and education
+- Contact form with email support
+- Dark mode toggle

+## Prerequisites

+- Windows OS
+- Visual Studio 2019 or 2022
+- .NET Framework 4.7.2
+- SQL Server (Express or full)
+- Git

+## Getting Started

+### 1. Clone the Repository

-### 2. Open in Visual Studio
+2. **Open the solution in Visual Studio**

-- Open `Portfolio.sln` in Visual Studio.
+- Open `Portfolio.sln` in Visual Studio 2019 or 2022.

-### 3. Configure the Database
+3. **Configure the database**
+- Make sure SQL Server is installed and running.
 - Update the connection string in `Portfolio/Web.config` to match your SQL Server instance.
-- Run the SQL scripts (if provided) to create and seed the database.
+- Create the database and tables as required (see any provided SQL scripts).

-### 4. Build and Run
+4. **Build and run**
 - Build the solution in Visual Studio.
-- Press `F5` to run the application.
+- Press `F5` to run the project.

-### 5. Admin Login
+5. **Login**
+- Go to `/Admin/Login.aspx`

-- Default admin credentials:
+- Use the default credentials:
-  **Username:** `admin`
+  - Username: `admin`
-  **Password:** `password`
+  - Password: `password`

-## Usage

-- Access the dashboard via `/Admin/Login.aspx` after logging in.
+6. **Start using the dashboard**
-- Manage skills, projects, and education from the dashboard.
+- Add, edit, or delete skills, projects, and education.
-- Visitors can view your portfolio and contact you via the contact form.

-## Customization

-- Update your profile, skills, and projects via the admin dashboard.
-- Change styles in `Portfolio/Content/Site.css`.
-- Add or update images/icons in `Portfolio/Content/skill-icons/` and `Portfolio/Content/images/`.

-## Contributing

-Pull requests are welcome!
-For major changes, please open an issue first to discuss what you would like to change.

-## License

-This project is licensed under the MIT License.
+- Use the contact form to test messaging.

 ---

-**Need help?**
-Open an issue or contact the repository owner.
+**Note:**
+- You may need to restore NuGet packages if prompted.
+- For any issues, check your connection string and database setup.